waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Porygon's Freezing Move:** Lt.
 Surge's PORYGON knows a move that can inflict Freeze.
 The specific move is unknown.
 - **Powder Move Effectiveness (Contradictory Data):** In a previous battle, NIGHTSHADE's SLEEP POWDER failed against a VILEPLUME with the message 'It didn't affect VILEPLUME!'.
 However, in the current battle, Erika's VILEPLUME is consistently able to use SLEEP POWDER successfully on NIGHTSHADE.
 This suggests a potential immunity for Grass-types against powder moves *from other Grass-types*, but this immunity might not apply to the player's Pokémon or could be conditional.
 Needs further investigation.

+## D. Tile & Traversal Mechanics (Verified)
+- **Surf Facing Requirement:** To use Surf, the player must be standing on a land tile and be facing the adjacent water tile they intend to enter.
+Attempting to use Surf while facing any other direction will fail.
+- **Defeated Trainers as Obstacles (Correction):** My previous assumption was incorrect.
+Defeated trainers remain as impassable objects and cannot be walked through.
+Paths must be planned around them.

 # III.
 Current Objective: Post-Game Exploration
 - **Goal:** Capture the legendary Pokémon Mewtwo.
 - **Status:** All Gym Leader rematches completed.